ShadAdman/EdgeRt/README.md

 ![](poster.jpg)
 <p align="center"> kflite is a fresh and improved version of <a href="https://github.com/icerockdev/moko-tensorflow">moko-tensorflow</a></p>

-## Overview
+## About

-kflite runs TensorFlow Lite (tflite) models directly from shared Kotlin code.
+`kflite` runs ml models such as TensorFlow, PyTorch, and JAX models on mobile device (support for all edge devices is the goal) with help of Kotlin Multiplatform.
-It abstracts platform differences, and manages model loading, tensor creation, and inference through a unified API.
+It abstracts platform differences, and manages model loading, tensor creation, and inference through a unified API without any performance change & compliantly native.

 Key features:

 - Works with Compose Multiplatform `composeResources`
+- Ability to switch between TFLite and LiteRT runtimes
 - Supports model normalization (`YOLO`, `COCO`, `PascalVOC`, `TF formats`)
 - Enable/Disable
   quantization <a href="https://huggingface.co/docs/optimum/en/concept_guides/quantization">What's